 How will developments in AI and robotics change the way we think about what it means to be human?
-This was the question that Professor John Wyatt, a medical doctor with a long involvement the discussion about what it means to be human, asked in his lecture at the Faraday Institute summer course this month, which I’ll summarise here.
+This was the question that Professor John Wyatt, a medical doctor with a long involvement in this discussion, asked in his lecture at the Faraday Institute summer course this month.
+I’ll summarise his answer here.

 We can use machines to understand ourselves as human beings, describing ourselves as ‘hard-wired’ to like music, ‘programmed’ to obey our parents, or ‘self-replicating information-processing system[s]’.
 Some people see research on robots as a way to understand human identity.